Casework: Grassy Narrows First Nation and Environmental Injustice

 Legal Submissions

-In relation to forestry operations, CELA has previously commenced Charter-based litigation on behalf of Grassy Narrows in order to challenge a forest management plan that allows clearcutting in the territory.
-Following commencement of this litigation, Ontario subsequently committed that no logging would occur on the Disputed Area of the Territory for the duration of the 2012-2022 FMP and the judicial review has since been held in abeyance
+In relation to forestry operations, CELA had initiated Charter-based litigation in 2016 on behalf of Grassy Narrows in order to challenge a forest management plan that allows clearcutting in the territory.
+Following commencement of this litigation, the government of Ontario subsequently committed that no logging would occur on the Disputed Area of the Territory for the duration of the 2012-2022 Forest Management Plan.
+While no formal settlement has been reached, the government of Ontario extended the prohibition on logging through 2034.